Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 It then requires largy memory sizes like 10-20 GB !
 The AlmaLinux-9.3 showed strange errors at the packages of pairlist, which is corrected in AlmaLinux 9.6 by python-3.13.
-But, it still shows strange errors at "pip3 install genice" (the author of the Genice package).
+But, it still shows strange errors at "pip3 install genice" (Dr. Matsumoto, the author of the Genice package).

 We have noted that Debian-12 has no difficulty in compiling "pip3 install genice".